aestears/website/content/package/plantTracker/index.md

 show_post_date: false
 ---

-  Here you can find more information about the plantTracker R package, which provides user-friendly tools to translate repeatedy sampled maps of stationary organism occurrence into demographic and local neighborhood data for further analysis.
+  Find out more about the plantTracker R package, which provides user-friendly tools to translate repeatedy sampled maps of stationary organism occurrence into demographic and local neighborhood data for further analysis.